Treats Crohn disease and multiple sclerosis (MS).

 - Missed dose:This medicine needs to be given on a fixed schedule.
 If you miss a dose, call your doctor, home health caregiver, or treatment clinic for instructions.

 Drugs and Foods to Avoid:

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Some foods and medicines can affect how natalizumab works.
 Tell your doctor if you are using medicine that weakens your immune system, such as mitoxantrone, azathioprine, methotrexate, cyclophosphamide, mycophenolate mofetil, cyclosporine, mercaptopurine.

 Warnings While Using This Medicine:

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have liver disease, a fever, or any kind of infection.
-Tell your doctor if you have a condition that may weaken your immune system, such as HIV or AIDS, leukemia, lymphoma, or an organ transplant.
-Tell your doctor about any medicines you are taking that may weaken the immune system, such as cancer or steroid drugs.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have liver disease, a fever, or any kind of infection.
+Tell your doctor if you have a weak immune system (may be caused by HIV/AIDS, cancer, or an organ transplant).

 Possible Side Effects While Using This Medicine: